 a user is counted as converted if he did Event A at least two times and then did Event B later.
 There are no limits to the number of times an event can appear in the funnel definition.
 Repeated events are not supported in "any order" Mode.

 Events can be performed in any order and the user will be converted.
-The user must perform Step 1 in order to enter the funnel and count as converted or dropped off.
+The user must perform Step 1 during your selected time window in order to enter the funnel and count as converted or dropped off.
 For example, suppose we have the following funnel step setup:

 A user could have done the steps in the following order: